March 11, 2008 -- For adults who collapse after cardiac arrest,mouth-to-mouth resuscitation is dead.

 It's a big change.
 Instead of using their mouths to give the "breath oflife," rescuers should use their hands to keep blood moving to the heartsand brains of cardiac arrest victims, says Bentley J. Bobrow, MD, medicaldirector of Arizona's emergency services system and an emergency physician atMayo Clinic Hospital, Scottsdale.

 "It is not cardiopulmonary, but cardio-cerebral resuscitation -- youneed to feed the brain, not the lungs," Bobrow tells WebMD.
 "That iswhy the emphasis is on getting the blood flowing and not interrupting it, evenfor ventilation."

-Stopping chest compressions -- even for mouth-to-mouth emergency breathing
+Stopping chest compressions -- even for mouth-to-mouth emergency breathing-- wastes precious time.

 New Advice: Don't Stop Chest Compressions